writetome51/batch-to-page-translator/README.md

         private __paginator: { data: any[], itemsPerPage: number, currentPageNumber: number }, private __dataService: DataService // as of now, an imaginary interface ) {
-        // Set properties 'totalDataCount', 'itemsPerPage', and 'itemsPerBatch' before doing
+        // Set properties 'totalItems', 'itemsPerPage', and 'itemsPerBatch' before doing
         // anything else with the batchinator:
-        this.__batchinator.totalDataCount = this.__dataService.getTotalDataCount();
+        this.__batchinator.totalItems = this.__dataService.getTotalDataCount();
         this.__batchinator.itemsPerPage = this.__paginator.itemsPerPage;
         this.__batchinator.itemsPerBatch = 500;